The Pogs

+Band background

 The band was popular on the wealthy North Shore party circuit in Sydney and also played university architecture revues.
 It was at one of these revues that they met songwriter producer Peter Best who helped score the band a recording deal with Festival Records subsidiary label Leedon Records.
 They recorded their debut single, Claret and Tears b/w Heidi, in mid-1966.
 Both sides were composed and produced by Best (as were the A and B sides of all four of the band's singles).
 None of the band's four singles made the charts however, and in 1967 they were dropped by Leedon.
 The Pogs did make one further curio however - "Aboriginal Referendum Jingle (Vote Yes for Aborigines)" a tune in support of the "Yes" vote for the 1967 Australian referendum, also penned by Best.

 In 1967, the Pogs recruited organist Graeme Thompson and lost bassist Nino (who went on to further his architectural career).
 Thompson was then drafted into the Australian Army and was replaced by Bruce Hadden.
 Drummer Paul Brownlow also left to concentrate on his electrical business and he was replaced by Greg "Max" MacManus.
 The band also changed their name to Oak Apple Day (sometimes spelled Oakapple Day) and went into a more psychedelic rock direction, influenced by bands such as The Doors.
 Oak Apple Day continued performing in university revues, even touring with them professionally, and it was there that Rory O'Donoghue first collaborated with future Aunty Jack Show co-star Grahame Bond.